priyadharmesh/PublicTransport_Distribution_ML/README.md

 ## Limitations

-- [e.g. trained on a limited dataset; accuracy drops in low light]
+- trained on a limited dataset; accuracy drops in low light
-- [e.g. counting assumes a fixed camera angle]
+-  counting assumes a fixed camera angle

 ## Attribution